tejeshn48/3000/DEEPIKA.md

 Html parser is a software.
 By using an Html parser data can pull after that it can leave the tags.

 **Example**
-Input: <h1> This is my Html content </h1>
+Input: <p>   This is my Html content </p>
-After the h1 tag, I enter one tab space.
+After the p tag, I enter one tab space.
 Here the parser ignores white space.
-<h1> -- It is the open tag and </h1> -- It is the closed tag.
+<p> -- It is the open tag and </p> -- It is the closed tag.
 **Output**
 This is my Html content.